magnate3/raspberry-pi-os-qemu/docs/lesson04b/rpi-os.md

 We will see why interrupts must be enabled during scheduler execution in the next section.

->

 ## How scheduling works with interrupt entry/exit?

 With preemptive scheduling, the kernel must save & restore CPU contexts for each task being interrupted.
-This is because, e.g. a task A may be interrupted at any point and descheduled.
+This is because, e.g. a task A may be interrupted at any point and get descheduled.
 Later, when the kernel reschedules A, A should resume from where it is interrupted.

-In previous baremetal experiments with only one task, we have seen how [kernel_entry](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/entry.S#L17) and [kernel_exit](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/entry.S#L4) macros save and restore general-purpose CPU regs upon switch to/from an interrupt/exception handler. (where was the CPU state saved?)
+In previous baremetal experiments with only one task, we have seen how [kernel_entry](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/entry.S#L17) and [kernel_exit](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/entry.S#L4) macros save and restore general-purpose CPU regs upon switch to/from an interrupt/exception handler. (btw, where was the CPU state saved?)
 There, we rely on that the hardware automatically saves exception return address and CPU status in registers, `elr_el1` register and `spsr_el` register.
 When `eret` is executed, CPU restores execution from these registers.

 With multitasking, the kernel now has to create per-task copies of CPU context in memory: general-purpose registers plus `elr_el1` and `spsr_el`.